LGBTQ rights in Maryland: Hate crime law and gay panic defense abolition

 The state's hate crime law provides additional legal penalties for a crime motivated by the victim's perceived or actual sexual orientation or gender identity.

-In April 2021, the Maryland General Assembly (House vote 136-0 and Senate vote 47-0) passed a bill (HB231) to abolish the common-law gay or trans panic defense.
+In April 2021, the Maryland General Assembly (House vote 136-0 and Senate vote 47–0) passed a bill (HB231) to abolish the common-law gay or trans panic defense.
 Governor Larry Hogan took no action on the bill (HB231) and the law went into effect on October 1, 2021.

 Transgender people and rights

+In March 2024, the Maryland Senate passed a bill by a vote of 33-13 that openly declaring Maryland a “sanctuary state for protecting and defending transgender individuals”.
+The bill was passed by the Maryland House of Delegates by a vote of 97-38 and signed into law by Governor Wes Moore.
+The act went into effect on October 1, 2024.

+In June 2023, the Governor of Maryland signed an executive order that "protects, shields and defends" all and/or any transgender individuals - who want unimpeded access to gender-affirming healthcare within Maryland's borders.
+Since January 1, 2024 Maryland also later implemented a broad based state healthcare insurance law that went into effect - regarded as the "most transgender healthcare friendly policies within the United States".

 In 2015, the Maryland General Assembly passed a law to make it easier for transgender people to change the gender marker on their birth certificates without undergoing sex reassignment surgery or sterilization.
 Governor Larry Hogan took no action on the bill, and it became law without a signature on October 1, 2015.
 The Department of Health and Mental Hygiene will issue an updated birth certificate upon receipt of certification from a licensed healthcare provider confirming the applicant's gender identity.

 In 2019, the General Assembly passed a law allowing for an "X" gender marker on identity documents issued by the Motor Vehicle Administration.
 The bill also removed the requirement that people changing their gender marker provide legal or medical documentation.
 Governor Hogan took no action on the bill, so it went into effect on October 1, 2019.
 The Maryland State Board of Elections also began accepting "X" gender markers on voter registration forms on October 1, 2019.
 As of 2023, gender X is still not available on Maryland birth certificates.

 In May 2022, it was announced that the University of Maryland will make gender X option available on forms and documents alongside male and female options for student enrollment in 2026.
 Until then, non-binary students have to either choose "male or female gender markers."